The Power of Passivhaus Retrofitting

 This is particularly important in period homes, where original layouts, solid walls, and ageing fabric require careful coordination.
 Retrofit thinking helps protect what works while improving what does not.

-If you are considering an extension or major internal reconfiguration, you may also find our article on Designing Extensions as Part of a Whole House useful.
+If you are considering an extension or major internal reconfiguration, you may also find our article on designing an extension as part of your overall home upgrade helpful.

 A Tool, Not a Trophy